bufbuild/protobuf-es/docs/src/content/docs/faq.md

 ## How does Protobuf-ES compare to `protoc`'s JavaScript generator?

 The legacy generator has fallen behind modern JavaScript and TypeScript.
-See [How it compares](/how-it-compares/) for the full breakdown with conformance numbers, capability tables, and code examples.
+See the [comparison on the introduction page](/#comparison) for conformance numbers, capability tables, and code examples.

 ## What is your stance on plugin options?